 Can you enter the U.S. as a visitor, then become a lawful permanent resident (LPR), i.e., green card holder, by filing with U.S. Citizenship and Immigration Services (USCIS) a Form I-485, Application to Adjust Status, instead of waiting abroad for an immigrant visa appointment?

-This article explains that to qualify for admission to the U.S., you must have nonimmigrant intent.
+This article explains that to qualify for admission to the U.S. as a visitor, you must have nonimmigrant intent.
 So, if you are at a port of entry, a U.S. Customs and Border Protection (CBP) officer may refuse to admit you as a visitor if you intend to file a Form I-485.[1]
 Moreover, if you misrepresent your intent to the CBP officer, you may be permanently barred from admission to the U.S. on the grounds of fraud or misrepresentation.[2]
 And if you enter the U.S. with preconceived intent to file a Form I-485 you may be denied by USCIS as a matter of discretion.[3]

 At a minimum, if you file a Form I-485 close in time to your arrival as a visitor you should be prepared to show evidence that after arrival new circumstances developed to change your intention from merely visiting the U.S. to applying for permanent residence.